luc654/display_Library/README.md

 ```
   displayController.addText("Hello, World!!", 10, 30);
 ```

 In this example the text ```Hello, World!!``` appears somewhere in the middle of the screen.

+---
 ### Button

-A button component has three parameters,
+A button component has five parameters,
 - Text
 - xPos
 - yPos